pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/kubernetes/control-plane.md

 ## Managed Infrastructure

 In [Managed Infrastructure][crosswalk-infra] we demonstrate deploying managed services and how to create or use an existing virtual network for use with Kubernetes.

+You'll want to create the Managed Infrastructure stack next, before the Cluster Configuration stack.

 ### Networking